Written by Terri Reddout

 Traveling across country with 4-80 air conditioning

-After our trip, my mom was grocery shopping with my little brother.
+After our trip, my mom took my little brother grocery shopping.
 He pointed to the Thompson seedless grapes and asked “Mommy, can we get some traveling grapes?”

 There.
 My youngest brother is a social constructionist.
 He arbitrarily picked the name “traveling grapes” to identify what you might call Thompson seedless grapes.
 To this day I still refer to green table grapes as traveling grapes.

 That’s a very fuzzy picture of our crazy crew standing under the north entrance gate just outside of Gardiner, Montana.
 (I’m on the right.)

 We were really psyched about going to Yellowstone because it meant we would get to feed the bears.
 Our mom told us stories about driving through the park when she was a child.
 They’d stop the car and bears would wander up .
 Then she and her brothers slipped cookies through the window for the bears to eat.

 The night before driving into into Yellowstone we stopped at a grocery store.
 We purchased a half dozen day-old chocolate chip cookies.
 Those were the cookies we would roll our windows down ever so slightly and slip through the crack to feed the cute, hungry little bears.

 What we didn’t know is that between the time my mom went through Yellowstone and when we went through, park policy had changed.
 All garbage cans had bear-proof lids.
 The park buried all the garbage dumps.
 The bears’ source of snacks dried up, forcing them back into the woods to eat a more bear-like diet.
 Even if we wanted to break park rules and feed the bears we couldn’t, because there were no bears to be found along the park’s main roads.